 These awards, up to £10,000 in value and tenable for up to 24 months, are provided to cover the cost of the expenses arising from a defined research project.

-Funded as a public-private partnership with funding from c.30 different sources including BEIS (Discovery)
+Funded as a public-private partnership, including BEIS (Discovery)

 BA/Leverhulme Small Research Grants (2019)